nu-radio/NuRadioMC/documentation/source/NuRadioReco/pages/event_structure.rst

 SimEmitter
 ____________
-The :class:`SimEmitter<NuRadioReco.framework.emitter.SimEmitter>` class is used to hold parameters of simulated emitters via the parameter storage.
+The :class:`Emitter<NuRadioReco.framework.emitter.Emitter>` class is used to hold parameters of simulated emitters via the parameter storage.
 The concept is similar to the SimShower, but is used when NuRadioMC is used to simulate emitters (and) not particle showers.